cpske/ISP/refactoring/separate-configuration.md

 DEBUG = config('DEBUG', cast=bool, default=False)
 ALLOWED_HOSTS = config('ALLOWED_HOSTS', default='localhost', cast=Csv())
 ```

+Some details to notice:

+- In the configuration, you do not put quotes around strings or brackets arounds a list (`ALLOWED_HOSTS`).
+- Values in the config file are (by default) treated as *strings*, but in code you can *cast* them to the datatype you need.
+- You can **and should** specify a safe default value, in case the config file is not found.
+- Occasionally, you *want* the app to fail if there is no value in the config file; for example, a required URL or login/password.
+In that case, its OK not to specify a default value.

 For Python, there are many packages that do this.
 Here are two: